AI & Technology

 Is it safe to use an AI keyboard for work emails?

-Yes, if the keyboard uses end-to-end encryption and doesn't store sensitive data.
-According to Gartner's 2024 report, 76% of Fortune 500 companies allow AI keyboards that meet their security standards.
-Choose keyboards with enterprise features and compliance certifications like SOC 2.
+Generally yes — as long as it uses end-to-end encryption and doesn't hang onto your messages.
+Gartner's 2024 report found that 76% of Fortune 500 companies already allow AI keyboards that meet their security standards.
+Just make sure yours has enterprise features and SOC 2 certification before sending anything sensitive.

 Can AI keyboards steal my credit card information?

-Reputable AI keyboards automatically detect payment fields and disable data collection.
-A 2024 study by the Payment Card Industry Security Standards Council found zero incidents of credit card theft from certified AI keyboards.
-However, avoid free keyboards from unknown developers that lack proper field detection.
+Not if it's a reputable one.
+Good keyboards automatically detect payment fields and shut off data collection entirely.
+A 2024 study by the Payment Card Industry Security Standards Council found zero incidents of credit card theft from certified keyboards.
+That said, free keyboards from unknown developers often skip field detection altogether — so avoid those.

 Do AI keyboards work offline, or do they need internet?